Felinicity/tetris-tutorials/Xie stacking.md

 ![Без названия (8)](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/104d6acf-1fe5-4637-920e-5c4d4b31d479)

 You should really come up with your own though.
 Some of these are very inefficient in KPP, some are equal.
-The only patterns that actually reduce your kpp are LOJ, JZJ, LSL, IOO boxes with a T piece on top, and they probably won't make you faster without DAS preservation because the MKPP is equal without it
+The only patterns that actually reduce your KPP are LOJ, JZJ, LSL, IOO boxes with a T piece on top, and they probably won't make you faster without DAS preservation because the MKPP is equal without it

 ## But what if I don't know LST?

 I've been typing this document for 3 hours straight, I'll get RSI if I continue.
-I'll probably explain when I get back to this document (probably never because I often forget)
+I'll probably explain when I return to this document (probably never because I often forget)...

 ## Example run

 I've been told there's nothing to say about it, and that simply recording it will be enough.
 I was going to record a commentary video, but I don't know what to say at all about this run.
-I could come up with ways to get less KPP, but it won't teach anyone how to keep a 1-res stack
+I could come up with ways to get less KPP, but it won't teach anyone how to keep a 1-res stack.

 https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/2618662f-867a-4e43-885c-db525c15ead2

 # Summary

-Xie stacking is when you stack a 1-residue 4-wide in columns 3, 4, 5, 6, and stack 4x4 boxes in column 7, 8, 9, 10
+Xie stacking is when you stack a 1-residue 4-wide in columns 3, 4, 5, 6, and stack 4x4 boxes in columns 7, 8, 9, 10.